Sunny Jane

-Tsotleho "Sunny" Jane is a Mosotho footballer who currently plays as a forward for Bantu FC in the Lesotho Premier League, and the Lesotho national team.
+Tsotleho "Sunny" Jane is a Mosotho footballer who currently plays as a forward.

 Early life

 Jane was born in Lesotho and began playing soccer at age 4 watching his brother Jane Jane, a member of the Lesotho national football team.
 He moved to the United States with a host family in Kentucky to pursue a professional soccer career at age 13 after making contact with Thabane Sutu, a former goalkeeper for the Lesotho national team, who was coaching at United 1996 in Louisville.

 Career

 Youth

 While living in Kentucky, Jane played for United 1996 FC in Louisville while earning All-State honors at Trinity High School.